Bernard II, Duke of Saxe-Lauenburg: Life

 He was a son of Eric IV, Duke of Saxe-Lauenburg and Sophia of Brunswick-Lüneburg.
-Since long Bernard urged his ruling brother Eric V to share his reign.
+Bernard urged his ruling brother Eric V to share his reign.
 Failed in his fight for the Saxon electorate Eric finally agreed and made Bernard the co-duke of Saxe-Lauenburg in 1426.
 When Eric V died in 1435 Bernard continued the reign alone.

 Bernard II reinforced Saxe-Lauenburg's claim to inherit Electoral Saxe-Wittenberg with the latter and Saxe-Lauenburg having been partitioned from the younger Duchy of Saxony in the 13th century.
 Following his great-great-great-great grandfather Bernard I, the first Ascanian duke of younger Saxony, Bernard II is counted as second.

+In 1444, during the Soester feud, King Frederik III referred the Soest delegation to the court of Duke Bernard of Saxe-Lauenburg.
+The people of Soest also rejected Duke Bernhard of Saxe-Lauenburg as an arbitrator.
+The duke largely agreed with the archbishop of Cologne in 1444.

+Coat of Arms

 In order to strengthen his claim Bernard adopted the Saxe-Wittenbergian coat-of-arms for Saxe-Lauenburg.
 The coat of arms shows in the upper left quarter the Ascanian barry of ten, in Or and sable, covered by a crancelin of rhombs bendwise in vert.
 The crancelin symbolises the Saxon ducal crown.
 The second quarter shows in azure an eagle crowned in Or, representing the imperial Pfalzgraviate of Saxony.
 The third quarter displays in argent three water-lily leaves in gules, standing for the County of Brehna.
 The lower right fourth quarter shows in sable and argent the electoral swords (Kurschwerter) in gules, indicating the Saxon office as Imperial Arch-Marshal (Erzmarschall, Archimarescallus), pertaining to the Saxon privilege as Prince-elector, besides the right to elect a new emperor after the decease of the former.

 The different quarters of the coat of arms, from then on representing the Duchy of Saxony, Angria and Westphalia (Lauenburg), were later often misinterpreted as symbolising Angria (Brehna's water-lily leaves) and Westphalia (the comital palatine Saxon eagle).